oliverjam/learn-react/03-a-date-with-state/README.md

 We've seen how to create static templates for rendering HTML, but how do we get anything to change on the page?
 How do we respond to user events?

 We need "state".
 This is a JavaScript representation of the state your UI is in.
-Whether a button has been clicked, the JSON you got back from an API or a search term a user has typed in.
+E.g. whether a button has been clicked, the JSON you got back from an API, a search term a user has typed in etc.

 By rendering our UI based on this state we can tell React how the page should look for any given state and let it worry about keeping the DOM in sync.